Want to help out or contribute?

 import_multiple_files("saliva.csv", import_saliva)

-7.5 Adding to the processing script and clean up Quart / R Markdown document
+7.4 Adding to the processing script and clean up Quarto document

-First thing we will do is delete everything below the setup code chunk that contains the library() and source() code.
-Why do we delete everything?
-Because it keeps things cleaner and makes it easier to look through the file.
-And because we use Git, nothing is truly gone so you can always go back to the text later.
-Next, we restart the R session with or with the Palette (, then type “restart”).
-Then we’ll create a new code chunk below the setup chunk where we will use the import_multiple_files() function to import the user info and saliva data.
+Like we did before, delete everything below the setup code chunk that contains the library() and source() code.
+Then, we will restart the R session with linux=Ctrl-Shift-F10 or with the Palette (linux=Ctrl-Shift-P, then type “restart”) and we’ll create a new code chunk below the setup chunk where we will use the import_multiple_files() function to import the user info and saliva data.

 user_info_df <- import_multiple_files("user_info.csv", import_user_info)